jonnor/embeddedml/emlearn/roadmap.md

 Examples

-- Add KNN to classifiers.
+- Add KNN to classifiers example.
 Need to setup distance working buffer for _predict

 Demos